-Intramural fibroids are very common and can often go undetected if they do not produce noticeable symptoms.
-However, a symptomatic intramural fibroid can trigger physical problems that can be debilitating to your daily life.
+Intramural fibroids are common and can go undetected if they don’t produce noticeable symptoms.
+However, a symptomatic intramural fibroid can trigger physical problems that can be hard to deal with.
 The most common symptoms of fundal, posterior, and anterior intramural fibroids are pelvic pain, lower back pain, heavy periods, or bleeding in between periods.
 The excess menstrual bleeding can result in another problem: anemia.
-When women suffer from this iron deficiency, they can feel fatigued and worn out; anemia may even increase the risk for heart problems if left untreated.
+Anemia can cause fatigue.
+Anemia may even increase the risk for heart problems if left untreated.

 Also, depending on the size, these kinds of fibroids can have a negative effect on the bladder and bowels by putting extreme and even uncomfortable pressure on them.
-This can cause frequent urination, difficulty emptying the bladder if it’s severely compressed, and constipation.
+Uterine fibroids cause uncomfortable and even painful symptoms.
+These symptoms include frequent urination, difficulty emptying the bladder, and constipation.

 Another common complaint with intramural fibroids is that they make the uterus feel larger or heavier.
 If the intramural fibroid grows large enough, women may notice a protruding abdomen, which can often be mistaken for pregnancy or weight gain.

 Also, both intramural and submucosal fibroids can affect fertility and the ability to conceive.
 In some cases, intramural fibroids can interfere with a woman’s ability to maintain a pregnancy.
-The good news is these fibroids can be treated and most women experience complete relief from their symptoms.
+Fortunatley, fibroids are treatable and most women experience complete relief from their symptoms.

 Treating Intramural Fibroids